Check out the recent activities and accomplishments of former classmates.

 Rebecca Jo Loeb (MM ’07) performed in Rusalka and La Traviata at the Metropolitan Opera in Spring 2017.

 Adrien Roberts (MM ’03) made her Opera Santa Barbara debut as Suor Dolcina in Suor Angelica in Spring 2016.
-She returning to “rule the roost” as the Rooster in The Cunning Little Vixen on March 3 and 5, 2017 and performed again with Opera Santa Barbara in April as Yvette in La Rondine.
+She returned to “rule the roost” as the Rooster in The Cunning Little Vixen on March 3 and 5, 2017 and performed again with Opera Santa Barbara in April as Yvette in La Rondine.

 Sahoko Sato Timpone (MM ’99, PS ’01) was appointed as Assistant Professor of Voice at Florida State University’s College of Music starting August 2017.